timh1203/scrimba/scrimba.md

 ## 16. TypeScript: Models
 - Models are just like javascript classes
 - They allow us to set up methods, and properties
+- the main reason for models is because we want to enforce types and set defaults that might come the server
 - we can ignore any data we don't want in the `constructor`
 - you can also remap the names if you wanted IE `this.middle`
 - you can also set defaults IE `this.firstName = data.firstName || 'Dylan';`